AdobeDocs/analytics.en/help/analyze/tech-previews/overview.md

    ![feedback_survey](https://user-images.githubusercontent.com/29133525/58670404-2bd10980-82fc-11e9-8cae-0dfc9f9da6b7.png)

-1. Click **Sumbit** to return to the main Previews portal.
+1. Click **Submit** to return to the main Previews portal.

-## Additional Information
+## Additional information

-* Some prototypes within Technology Previews become Analytics features, others may not.
+* Some prototypes within Labs become Analytics features, others may not.
 Your feedback drives the decision, so review the prototypes and let Adobe know how valuable you find them.

 * Technology Previews is available to all SKU entitlements.